pycabook/pycabook/manuscript/03_Chapter_01_A_day_in_the_life_of_a_clean_system.md

 * * *
 So, now that we had a 10,000 feet overview of the system, let's go deeper into its components and the concepts behind them.
 In the next chapter I will detail how the design principles called "clean architecture" help to implement and use effectively concepts like separation of concerns, abstraction, implementation, and inversion of control.

-[^footnote_fr--9031690_1]: I was inspired by the Sludge-O-Matic™ from Day of the Tentacle[^footnote_fr--1648927_2]: There are many more layers that the HTTP request has to go through before reaching the actual web framework, for example the web server, but since the purpose of those layers is mostly to increase performances, I am not going to consider them until the end of the book.[^footnote_fr-46855900_3]: The word *language*, here, is meant in its broader sense.
+[^footnote_fr-23997145_1]: I was inspired by the Sludge-O-Matic™ from Day of the Tentacle
+[^footnote_fr--7251933_2]: There are many more layers that the HTTP request has to go through before reaching the actual web framework, for example the web server, but since the purpose of those layers is mostly to increase performances, I am not going to consider them until the end of the book.
+[^footnote_fr-76171191_3]: The word *language*, here, is meant in its broader sense.
 It might be a programming language, but also an API, a data format, or a protocol.